How to Safely Unclog a Clogged Garbage Disposal

 A clogged garbage disposal is an issue homeowners should not ignore.
 If you hear a funny sound coming from your kitchen drain when you try to shred the leftovers, you’re right to check the disposal unit.
 Luckily, there’s a simple fix that will probably unclog your disposal.
 You should take care to ensure your safety, but if you’re wondering how to fix a disposal that’s acting up, here’s something to try before calling your local plumber.

 SHUT OFF THE CIRCUIT BREAKER TO YOUR CLOGGED GARBAGE DISPOSAL UNIT

 This is step one.
-Make sure the wall switch is off, then switch off that breaker.
-We all know what a disposal can do to eggshells and food scraps, so play it smart.
+Make sure the wall switch is off.
+Then switch off that breaker.
+We all know what a disposal can do to eggshells and food scraps.
+So play it smart.
 Better safe than sorry.

 We hope that one of these methods works for you!
-If you do find your garbage disposal is unresponsive to these fixes, it’s time to call the local plumber.
-A clogged garbage disposal unit can definitely be a frustrating discovery in the home kitchen.
-We’ve seen it a million times.
+If you find your garbage disposal is still clogged after trying these, it’s time to call the plumber.
+We know that a clogged garbage disposal can be a frustrating discovery in your kitchen.
 If yours proves beyond DIY repair, give our team of residential plumbing experts a call.

 Please do not attempt to do anything you’re uncomfortable with.
 Many times, there are good reasons to call a pro.

 Our team has been unclogging garbage disposals in Central Ohio for years!
 We’re happy to take a look and recommend a course of action.

 CONTACT Plumbing One Today

 We're your plumbers in Columbus, Ohio.
 Give us a ring for upfront pricing on full-service commercial and residential solutions!